HigherOrderCO/Bend/docs/defining-data-types.md

 # Defining data types

-It is possible to define complex data types using the `data` keyword.
+It is possible to easily define complex data types using the `data` keyword.

 ```rs
 // A Boolean is either True or False